Whitchurch Toll Bridge

 The Whitchurch Bridge carries the B471 over the River Thames between Pangbourne in Berkshire and Whitchurch in Oxfordshire.
 It is a Grade II listed structure and lies within the Whitchurch-on-Thames Conservation Area and the Chilterns Area of Outstanding Natural Beauty.

 The cash toll for cars is 60p per crossing.
-Regular users can buy a bridge card, reducing the toll to 42.5p.
+Regular users can buy a bridge card, reducing the toll to 45p (raised from 42.5p in September 2023).
 There is no charge for pedestrians, cyclists or motorcyclists.

 The bridge is subject to an environmental weight limit of 7.5 tonnes, as is the B471 through Whitchurch.
 Access for large vehicles to the bridge is restricted by a low railway over-bridge (11 feet headroom) on the approach road in Pangbourne.